 All 470th cases must be heard by the 470th District Court, and not by the auxiliary court.
 No prove-ups or ex parte requests may be heard in the auxiliary court.

-In-person prove-ups are not required–see below for more information on prove-ups by affidavit.
+In-person prove-ups are not required for agreed orders–see below for details about submitting agreed orders.
 If you wish to come to court for a prove-up, you must schedule it on a day the court is available.
+Email email@example.com to schedule.

 Proof of Notice